 Paid advertising is a great way to guide more traffic to your site and increase business, but it can become expensive quickly if you aren’t careful.
 How do you make sure you are getting the most out of your paid ads?

-Understand How Long Tail Keywords Work
+1. Understand (and Use) Long Tail Keywords

 Here’s a simple system you can use: